Action Research Learning Circles (Adults)

 and then work to help each person think through plans for collecting

-data; they helps in the process of data analysis;
+data; they help in the process of data analysis;

 each person taking responsibility for the quality of all of the projects.